HIF: The hypergraph interchange format for higher-order networks: Higher-Order Networks as Hypergraphs

-The term "higher-order network" has become associated with a variety of data objects related to hypergraphs.
-The literature on hypergraphs is extensive, and there are multiple ways to define them; hypergraph representations must specify how to handle issues like the role of duplicate hyperedges, self-loops, empty hyperedges, isolated vertices, and metadata.
-We refer the reader to two classic publications about hypergraphs \cite{berge_hypergraphs_1984,bretto_hypergraph_2013} as well as more recent treatments of the larger space of higher-order networks \cite{bick_what_2023a,torres_why_2021a,joslyn_hypernetwork_2021}.
-And while the foundational mathematics of hypergraphs continues to evolve, including in a category-theoretical framework \cite{grilliette_incidence_2023}, our approach is to seek an appropriate general grounding sufficient to accommodate the widest range of both current hypergraph modeling approaches and current data science needs, while avoiding some of the more subtle complexities which can arise.
+Network science is grounded on the mathematical representation of networks as undirected or directed graphs.
+Similarly the term ``higher-order network'' has become associated with a variety of data objects related to undirected and directed hypergraphs.
+The literature on hypergraphs is extensive, and we refer the reader to two classic publications about hypergraphs~\autocite{berge_hypergraphs_1984,bretto_hypergraph_2013} as well as more recent treatments of the larger space of higher-order networks~\autocite{battiston_networks_2020, torres_why_2021a,joslyn_hypernetwork_2021, bick_what_2023a}.

+The foundational mathematics of hypergraphs continues to evolve, including in a category-theoretical framework~\autocite{grilliette_incidence_2023}, producing multiple ways to axiomatize hypergraph formalisms.
+Our approach for this paper is to seek an appropriate general grounding sufficient to accommodate the widest range of both current hypergraph modeling approaches and current data science needs, while avoiding some of the more subtle complexities which can arise especially around edge cases like empty and duplicate hyperedges, isolated and redundant vertices, empty hypergraphs, self-loops, and related things.
 To that end, we now introduce just a few concepts of the most direct relevance to HIF formally, while noting both similarities and differences with some of the most widely circulated concepts as used in the literature.

-For our purposes, a {\bf hypergraph} is a system $H=(V, E, I)$ where $V= \{v\}$ is a finite, non-empty set of {\bf vertices} or {\bf nodes}, $E=\{e\}$ is a finite, non-empty set of {\bf edges} or {\bf hyperedges}, and $I \subseteq E \times V$ is a set of {\bf incidences}, that is, pairs $(v, e)$ of nodes and edges.
+Thus for our purposes, a {\bf hypergraph} is a system $H=(V, E, I)$ where $V= \{v\}$ is a finite, non-empty set of {\bf vertices} or {\bf nodes}, $E=\{e\}$ is a finite, non-empty set of {\bf edges} or {\bf hyperedges},\footnote{We will commonly refer to ``edges'' to mean hyperedges for convenience and when clear from context.} and $I \subseteq V \times E$ is a set of {\bf incidences}, that is, pairs $(v, e)$ of nodes and edges.